 Engineering genetic mutations in the mouse

-An introduction to current techniques and the best approaches for generating a range of mutations in the mouse, including pro-nuclear injection and the use of mouse embryonic stem cells for gene targeting.
+This session will cover an introduction to current techniques and the best approaches to perform a range of mutations in the mouse, including pro-nuclear injection and the use of mouse embryonic stem cells for gene targeting.

 Time: 09:30 – 13:00

 Place: Fèlix Serratosa, Parc Cientific de Barcelona (PCB)